 Plan Activities Around Pollen and Mold Counts

-It’s common to plan vacation activities beforehand, but employing a little extra strategy during this planning can help keep your allergies in check.
+It’s common to plan vacation activities beforehand, but using a little extra strategy while planning can help traveling with allergies go smoothly.

 Make a list of indoor and outdoor activities and sights to see at your destination.
 Give yourself enough options that you could spend the entire trip outside or inside, depending on the weather.

-If there’s an outdoor activity on a certain day that you absolutely can’t miss, pack an extra outfit for that day.
-After the activity, stop at your hotel for a shower and wardrobe refresh before the next event to keep allergens off your hair and skin.
+If you absolutely can’t miss an outdoor activity on a certain day, pack an extra outfit for the event.
+Afterward, stop at your hotel for a shower and wardrobe refresh before the next event to keep allergens off your hair and skin.

 Contact a Certified Allergist